Lung cancer can be primary or metastatic; usually lung cancer occurs due to cancer cells metastasizing to the lung from other parts

 In the case of primary lung cancer, surgery is the primary treatment.

-However, depending on the size and location of the tumor, complete or even partial removal may not be possible.
 In such cases, depending on the type of tumor, chemotherapy or radiation therapy may be recommended in addition to surgery to prevent the spread or re-growth of the cancerous tissues.

 In cases of metastatic lung cancer, surgery is ruled out.
 Instead, metastatic lung cancer is treated with radiation or chemotherapy.